-How is Your Life as a Full Time Artist?
+How is Your Life as a Full-Time Artist?

-My life as a full time studio artist involves the constant search for new ideas.
-I am continually studying new ideas, shapes and forms as a way of bringing new meanings to my work.
+My life as a full-time studio artist involves the constant search for new ideas.
+I am continually studying new ideas, shapes, and forms as a way of bringing new meanings to my work.
 My research effort is not an attempt at technical proficiency but the search for beauty, which is not just aesthetically pleasing, but the beauty of the soul within expressed outwardly.

 The evolution of my art is simple: learn and browse.
 I love to explore the human body and forms.
 No identities hidden and everything is mysteriously true.
 In the last two years, I have worked remotely with other artists.
-Working behind a project based on a specific idea helps to free the imagination.
+Working on a project based on a specific idea helps to free the imagination.
 Today, collaborations amongst artists are very easy.
 Unlike in the past, the issue artists contend with these days is not technical but conceptual.
 Ideas are of utmost importance when it comes to artistic collaborations.
 The development of the World Wide Web has made partnership even easier as art can be shared and manipulated.

 Lately, I have been working on a project that I titled “The Construction of the Body”.
 I am working with artists from all over the world on this project.
 This project has been very engaging and rewarding because of immense creative exchange.
 From the artistic development in my old Europe to the important discoveries of a key part of the art and new forms of artistic freedom in South America, the encounters have been limitless.
-The project has evolved into many areas, including video, digital photography, painting and designs.
+The project has evolved into many areas, including video, digital photography, painting, and designs.
 All possible forms of conceptual and performances have also been explored as a way of re/creating the human form.